highered-esricanada/azure-templates/README.md

 You may also review the different [sizes available for Windows VMs](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes) in Azure.

-Each VM have different pay-as-you-go rates for usage depending on your chosen VM size and hosting region.
+Each VM you create will have different pay-as-you-go rates for usage depending on your chosen VM size and hosting region.
 Be sure you know the budget you are working with, and understand the costs associated with the VM size you choose and the amount of time you plan to use it over a given period of time.
 The Azure [pricing calculator](https://azure.microsoft.com/pricing/calculator/) is a useful tool for estimating associates costs.

+Note that a VM created from the ArcGIS Desktop image will include a 128 GiB disk for the operating system that will be allocated as a Premium SSD (or as a Standard SSD if the chosen VM size does not support Premium SSD).

 For each template below, shortcuts are provided to pre-configured monthly pricing estimates for each VM in Canada Central (if applicable) and US East hosting regions (you may select a different region if you prefer within the pricing calculator).
-The different estimates provided are based on 50 hours (~12 hours of use per week), 100 hours (~24 hours of use per week), and 720 hours (30 days running non-stop and automatic shutdown disabled).
-Note that the linked pricing estimates may default to ***US Dollars*** when opened - ensure that sure you are looking at estimated prices in ***Canadian Dollars*** (or your preferred currency) by selecting your the displayed currency at the bottom of the pricing estimate.
+The different estimates provided are based on 50 hours (~11 hours of use per week), 100 hours (~22 hours of use per week), and 720 hours (30 days running non-stop and automatic shutdown disabled).
+Note that the linked pricing estimates will default to ***US Dollars*** when opened - ensure that sure you are looking at estimated prices in ***Canadian Dollars*** (or your preferred currency) by selecting your the displayed currency at the bottom of the pricing estimate.

 ## Minimize costs